Functions of the Nervous System

 Lies next to skull and vertebrae

-Forms channels (splits into 2 layers; actually consists of 2 fused layers in most places) called dural sinuses that collect and return venous blood to circulation.
+Forms channels (splits into 2 layers; actually consists of 2 fused layers in most places) called dural sinuses that collect and return venous blood and CSF to circulation.

 Epidural hematoma – bleeding between dura and bone.